theepicsaxguy/open-webui/docs/git_ingest.md

 # Git Ingest API

 This document describes the API for ingesting a Git repository or local directory through the backend.
+The implementation now relies on the **gitingest** library which provides robust parsing, token estimation and better handling of different file encodings.
+Git operations are executed asynchronously to avoid blocking the API server.

 ## Endpoint